spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 * Create an Admin account/Tenant Admin account in Palette Console.
 * Edge Latest Installer Binary is downloaded and is available in the Device/Appliance.
 The latest Binary can be downloaded from:
 		<BINARY_LOCATION>
-* For Containerised Edge Cluster Installation:
+* For Containerized Edge Cluster Installation:
    * Linux based operating systems like Ubuntu/CentOS
    * Docker installed on the system
 Note: The snap-installed Docker on Ubuntu does not work.
 Uninstall the same and install using Official Docker steps. https://docs.docker.com/engine/install/)
 	* Make sure to have root access to the machine
-* For Virtual Based Installation:
+* For Virtualized Installation:
-	* Baremetal Machine with Linux based Operating system
+	* Bare Metal Machine with Linux based Operating system
 	* Libvirt is installed on the machines.

 # Detailed Instructions